-In considering an application, the committee must have regard to the 4 licensing objectives as referred to above and take into account of the statutory guidance issued by the Home Office and the Council's statement of licensing policy.
+In considering an application, the committee must have regard to the 4 licensing objectives (Prevent crime and disorder, Prevent public nuisance, Public safety, Protection of children from harm), take into account the statutory guidance issued by the Home Office and the Council's Statement of Licensing Policy.
 The committee shall consider the application in accordance with both the Licensing Act 2003 and the Licensing Act 2003 (Hearings) Regulations 2005, and amending secondary legislation.
 The committee must make its decision based on evidence submitted in accordance with the legislation and give reasons for reaching its decision.